Alaska Girl Publishing features author Tiffee Jasso. I think you will enjoy her books, wit and humor.

 Striker checked for other dangerous substances that might cause problems, but found nothing out of the ordinary.
 He motioned with a hand for Billy to go ahead and approach the ship.

 While Billy made his way toward the wreckage, Striker stood on the edge of the crash alley.
 His eyes narrowed in concentration as he tried to match the unusual ball and pipe shape of the ship’s hull with a known corporation, or country, but nothing came to mind.

 Billy walked slowly along the side of the crashed vessel, searching for clues that might tell him where the ship hailed from.
 He stopped to take out his field scanner, pushed the vidcam key and began a detailed description of the downed space vessel to take back to the Blue Lucy.

 “Hey!
-I think I just found an exit hatch,” he called out to Striker as he spotted a rectangular-shaped variation in the dust layer.
-He hurriedly wiped at the spot with a gloved hand.
+I think I found an exit hatch,” he called out to Striker as he spotted a rectangular-shaped variation in the dust layer.
+He wiped at the spot with a gloved hand.
 When he found himself staring back at his own reflection, his mouth dropped open.

 “Whoa!”
 He exclaimed.
 “When did they make chrome-plated ships?”

 “I don’t know.
 I can’t recall ever seeing or hearing of one,” Striker replied as he walked up and stared at Billy’s and his own reflections in the silver mirror-like surface of the ship’s hull.
 “But, it might help tell us more about it and where it came from as I doubt there will be very many models like this one in the files.”